lemonbob/iMpress/README.md

 12. All methods exist on the object base, not as class instance methods.
 Consequently memory usage is a fraction the size of most frameworks.
 Methods receive the component instance as a parameter in order to access data and update state, this results in extremely fast performance.
 Pass in the instance as $c, or retrive the instance via the DOM node or i-guid attribute and the internal query methods.

 13. All components can be added or removed simply by adding or removing their Custom Element HTML tag.
 No more contrived solutions such as portals, just add a tag where you want anywhere in the DOM.
-Everything is tracked, every component has a guid, it can be traced, used, and removed simply by requesting the component object.
+Everything is tracked, every component has a guid, it can be traced, used, and removed simply by requesting the component instance object.
 ```
 <i-app></i-app>
 ```